 1.C.18 The Melittin (Melittin) Family

 Many organisms synthesize proteins (or peptides) which are degraded to relatively small hydrophobic or amphipathic, bioactive peptides.
 These peptides exhibit antibiotic, fungicidal, virucidal, hemolytic and/or tumoricidal activities by interacting with membranes and forming transmembrane channels that allow the free flow of electrolytes, metabolites and water across the phospholipid bilayers.
 Most of these peptides appear to function in biological warfare.
 There are many designations given to these bioactive peptides.
-They include the magainins, cecropins, melittins, defensins, bacteriocidins, etc. The proteins in each family within this functional superfamily are homologous, but they exhibit little or no significant sequence similarity with members of the other families.
-Thus, each family may have evolved independently.
-However, certain common structural features observed between members of distinct families suggest that at least some of these families share a common ancestry.
+They include the magainins, cecropins, melittins, defensins, bacteriocidins, etc. Certain common structural features observed between members of distinct families suggest that at least some of these families share a common ancestry.
+The process of pore formation for mellitin in lipid bilayers has been studied in some detail (Lee et al. 2013).
+Melittin (26 residues) is possibly the best studied of the insect peptide toxins.
+It is found in the venom of the European honey bee, Apis mellifera.
+Three-dimensional structures of melittin have been elucidated.
+The ohmic behavior of melittin is explained by the persistence of the peptide orientation initially assumed at trans-negative potentials, even after application of trans-positive ones (Becucci et al. 2016).
+The interactions of melittin with the outer and cytoplasmic membranes of live E. coli cells has been studied (Yang et al. 2018).

-How antimicrobial peptides form pores in membranes is of interest as a fundamental membrane process.
-The time-dependent process of pore formation has been studied in individual giant unilamellar vesicles exposed to a melittin solution (Lee et al., 2008).
+Time-dependent pore formation has been studied in individual giant unilamellar vesicles exposed to a melittin solution (Lee et al., 2008).
 An individual vescile first expanded its surface area at constant volume and then suddenly reversed expansion of its volume at constant area.
-The area expansion, the volume expansion, and the point of reversal all match the results of equilibrium measurements performed on peptide%u2013lipid mixtures.
-The mechanism includes negative feedback that makes peptide-induced pores stable with a well defined size, contrary to the suggestion that peptides disintegrate the membrane in a detergent-like manner.
-Melittin creates transient pores in lipid bilayers (Santo et al. 2013).
+The area expansion, the volume expansion, and the point of reversal all matched the results of equilibrium measurements performed on peptide-lipid mixtures.
+The mechanism includes negative feedback that makes peptide-induced pores stable with a well defined size.
+Melittin creates transient pores in lipid bilayers (Santo et al. 2013; Wiedman et al. 2013).
+It and its derivatives penetrate and form water channels in bacterial and mammalian cell membranes (Wu et al. 2016).
+The energetics of the process involving addition of melittin to a membrane of known composition to form a transmembrane pore have been estimated (Lyu et al. 2017).

-A large variety of antimicrobial peptides have been shown to act, at least in vitro, by poration of the lipid membrane.
-The nanometer size of these pores, however, complicates their structural characterization by experimental techniques.
-Sengupta et al. (2008) used molecular dynamics simulation to study the interaction of a specific class of melittin with a dipalmitoylphosphatidylcholine bilayer in atomic detail.
-Transmembrane pores spontaneously formed above a critical peptide to lipid ratio (Sengupta et al., 2008).
+Sengupta et al. (2008) used molecular dynamics simulation to study the interaction of a specific class of melittin with a dipalmitoylphosphatidylcholine bilayer.
+Transmembrane pores spontaneously formed above a critical peptide to lipid ratio.
 The lipid molecules bent inwards to form a toroidally shaped pore but with only one or two peptides lining the pore, in contrast to the traditional models of toroidal pores in which the peptides are assumed to adopt a transmembrane orientation.
-Sengupta et al., 2008 reported that peptide aggregation, either prior to or after binding to the membrane surface, is a prerequisite to pore formation.
-The presence of a stable helical secondary structure of the peptide, however is not.
+Sengupta et al., 2008 reported that peptide aggregation, either prior to or after binding to the membrane surface, is a prerequisite for pore formation, but that the presence of a stable helical secondary structure of the peptide is not.
 Electrostatic interactions are important in the poration process; removing charges of the basic amino-acid residues of melittin prevents pore formation.
 In the absence of counter ions, pores not only form more rapidly, but lead to membrane rupture via a novel recursive poration pathway.
-Melittin has been reported to form transient pores (Wiedman et al. 2013).

 The generalized transport reaction catalyzed by channel-forming amphipathic peptides is: